kingwingfly/telegram_sync_bot/README.md

 You need to apply for telegram api id and hash from [Telegram](https://core.telegram.org/api/obtaining_api_id) first.
 (If you always get `Error` during applying, try `cloudflare warp` as VPN)

-All methods need to run local server in container first.
+All methods below running local server in container first.

 (You can also run local server natively, just omit `-c` and `-i` args when start `fav_sync_bot`.
 I'll just skip this method here)

 Get local server image first:

-Prepare (Windows or MacOS only):
+Prepare (Windows and MacOS with podman only):
 ```sh
 podman machine init -v /path/to/output:/path/to/output bot_machine
 podman machine start bot_machine